Rob Burns: Academia

+Burns' recollections were extensively quoted in the 2024 Zoot Money biography "It Should Have Been Me" by Bruce Cherry (AMZ Marketing Hub, ISBN 978-1917124607).

 Influence

-Some of Burns' former students play for bands and artists such as Basement Jaxx, K. T. Tunstall, Chaka Khan, Moby and Radiohead.
+Some of Burns's former students play for bands and artists such as Basement Jaxx, KT Tunstall, Chaka Khan, Moby and Radiohead.

 Other recent activities

-Burns has recently performed and recorded with jazz/fusion sextet, Subject2change NZ, The Verlaines, country songwriter John Egenes, and the Oxo Cubans.
+Burns has recently performed and recorded with jazz fusion sextet, Subject2change NZ, The Verlaines, country songwriter John Egenes, and the Oxo Cubans.

 Instruments and endorsements

 Burns plays 4, 5, and 6-string bass, and has long been a proponent of Wal basses.
 He first began holding Musicians' Union clinics during his session career (replacing Colin Hodgkinson) to showcase the Wal basses (originated by electronics specialist Ian Waller and luthier Pete Stevens) and Trace Elliot amplification, leading to a long-standing relationship with Mark Gooday and Ashdown Amplification.
 Burns also included Dave Kilminster as a featured guitarist in these clinics.

 Burns has been endorsed by Picato Musicians' Strings, Electric Wood Basses (Wal) and J Retro preamps.